Who is Tilt for?

 Development today needs new tools.

-A cloud-native development environment is a new kind of tool that understands how your files and your servers fit together, and can help you better understand your system.
+A microservice development environment is a new kind of tool that understands how your files and your servers fit together, and can help you better understand your system.

 What kinds of teams should use Tilt?

-Currently, we’re focused on helping teams that develop microservices, because that’s where the pain is most acute.
+Currently, we’re focused on helping teams that develop microservice apps, because that’s where the pain is most acute.

 - Do you always have 5 terminal windows open to stream the logs of all your servers, because you’re not sure where to look?